Mister Ed's Elephant Museum

 Ed has collected over 5,000 elephant-related pieces for his museum, which first opened in 1984.

-Ironically, he was once a peanut dealer, and traces back a hobby gone nuts nearly 40 years.
+Ironically, he was once a peanut dealer, and traces back a hobby gone nuts all the way to 1967.
 When Ed passed that 3- or 400-piece milestone, nothing could slow him down.
 He's traveled around the world in pursuit of rare elephant items.
 "I'm trying to find really unusual pieces," Ed notes as he points to various favorites.
 While he fawns over his eclectic sculptures and carvings, he also has a soft spot for folksy elephantalia.

 "This is an actual elephant potty chair -- useable -- made right over in Chambersburg...."

-The bulk of the displays, along with news clips and posters, are arrayed in two long narrow rooms, Many items are tiny, cute, or more serious objets d'art, arranged on narrow glass shelves.
+The bulk of the displays, along with news clips and posters, are arrayed in two long narrow rooms.
+There are photos of celebrities that Ed has met over the years.
+A red, white, and blue pin from 1976 shows an elephant squeezing a large peanut with his trunk: "Don't Settle for Peanuts, Elect Ford."
+Many items are tiny, cute, or more serious objets d'art, arranged on narrow glass shelves.
 Nothing is labeled, but Ed is ready to tell the story behind any particular treasure, even down to recalling price-by-price bartering at flea markets and antique shops.
 Never quick on the apparel appreciation reflex, we finally notice Ed is dressed to complement a cartoon elephant's ear.

 If this all sounds a little too precious for Roadside, well... it almost is.
 Except for that life size talking elephant out near the road.